scrapinghub/portia/docs/project.rst

   * price

 required : boolean
-  Weather the field is required to produce a successful match.
+  Whether the field is required to produce a successful match.
 All required fields must extract data, otherwise the extraction is considered to have failed and the data is discarded.